Constitution and Bylaws

 ARTICLE II – Officers and W0OJY Trustee

 • SECTION 1: The officers of the organization shall consist of the President, Vice-President, Secretary, and Treasurer.
 These officers shall constitute the Executive Committee.
 All officers must be PDARC members holding a valid Amateur Radio license.
 The elections will be held at the September meeting and officers will be installed the following January.
-All officers are required to turn over the records of their office to their successor for the January meeting.
+All officers are required to turn over the records of their office to their successor at the January meeting.

-• SECTION 2: The President shall preside at all meeting of the PDARC and the Executive Committee.
+• SECTION 2: The President shall preside at all meetings of the PDARC and the Executive Committee.
 The President shall follow the Constitution and by-laws of the PDARC and rule on points of order.
 The President in consultation with the Executive Committee shall call special meetings if needed.
 The President will make appointments to Special Interest committees and perform the normal duties of the office of President.

 • SECTION 3: The Vice-President shall assume the office and duties of the President during that individuals’ absence.
 In the event of a vacancy among the officers, the Vice-President shall perform the duties of that office until a special election can be held.